taywils/taywils.me/_posts/2013-03-13-writingabookandmisc.md

 Other than some of the excellent post on CodingHorror I've also taken an intrest in another software blogger whos written some interesting post surrounding programmer productivity and other things.
 [Aaronontheweb](http://www.aaronstannard.com/) and in particular his post that really got to me was [ten reasons why you're failing to become a better developer](http://www.aaronstannard.com/post/2013/02/06/10-Reasons-Why-Youe28099re-Failing-to-Realize-Your-Potential-as-a-Developer.aspx).
 Not sure about anyone reading this but I've fallen victum to several of the points he mentions in his elaborate post.

-Ok that wraps up what is essentially my first "_real_" blog post.
-What I mean by "_real_" is that up until now I've been thinking that I've been sort of pseudo-blogging.
+Ok that wraps up what is essentially my first _real_ blog post.
+What I mean by _real_ is that up until now I've been thinking that I've been sort of pseudo-blogging.
 I've been just kinda posting random tutorials and minor updates on my status but nothing really substantial or opinionated.
 It was almost as if I was afraid of people striking my arguments down or calling me out on BS.
 Up until now I haven't been blogging... well its time to change that.
 This of course doesn't mean that I'll stop writing technical articles but it more so means that I'm human and like most humans I have stuff I want to say and get out to the public as opposed to just going through code tutorials and linking to projects.

 Here is a link to the post by the founder of [DuckDuckGo](https://duckduckgo.com/)(a pretty badass search engine by the way) who inspired me to stop being such a wuss/pseudo-blogger and acutally blog as if I had something to say for once [Why I Blog](http://www.gabrielweinberg.com/blog/2011/08/why-i-blog.html).